 As part of the biennial reexamination process, families are required to provide updated information to the PHA regarding the family's income, expenses, and composition.
+The recertification paperwork will contain an option for the participant to be contacted via text messaging by the HACP for general information/reminders about their housing (no Personally Identifiable Information will be transmitted via text messaging)

 The HACP will begin scheduling the biennial reexamination appointments 120 days in advance of its scheduled effective date.
 Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
 The required information will include a HACP-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, HACP's authorization form(s) that enables HACP to verify information required by HUD, but not covered under HUD's release form, as well as supporting documentation related to the family's income, expenses, and family composition.
 Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.